 Theodore Roosevelt Inaugural Site is one of only four places where a president was inaugurated outside Washington DC.

 The Village of Wyoming was one of the earliest locations where natural gas was developed.
 While the field was never a large producer, it still provides gas for the village streetlights and some homes to this day.
 The downtown historic district is known as the “Gaslight Village.”

-Rochester would have been one of the last stops on the Underground Railroad where fugitive slaves, including Frederick Douglass, could board a boat to Canada, and to freedom.
+Kelsey’s Landing in today’s Maplewood Park would have been one of the last stops on the Underground Railroad where freedom-seeking African people—including Frederick Douglass—could board a boat to Canada.

 Because Xerox manufactured its copiers in Rochester, the city was one of the original 25 cities that FedEx served on its first night of operations on April 17, 1973.